yaqwsx/bcthesis/caching.md

 interpretation of an \llvm bit-code.
 Thus, we can isolate these registers to (even multiple) independent states, that are not modified during current transformation.
 Another situation can occur during a verification of multi-threaded program.
-It is possible to have two threads, that does not communicate (share no memory).
+It is possible to have two threads, which do not communicate (share no memory).
 Using sub-states, each thread can operate in its own sub-state and advance of one thread does not modify sub-state of the other one.